Finding the Right Doctor After a Car Accident in Utah

 The ER can rule out life-threatening issues and establish a safe plan.

-In most other cases, the urgent care or your primary care office are going to be the right first stop.
-Make a brief list of your own symptoms including times, what triggered them, if you felt any tingling or dizziness.
+In most other cases, the urgent care or your primary care office is going to be the right first stop.
+Make a brief list of your own symptoms, including times, what triggered them, and if you felt any tingling or dizziness.

 Share your medication list.
 Simple X-rays can spot fractures.
 You may need advanced imaging or referral to a specialist.